 On this page:

-St George’s University Hospitals NHS Foundation Trust provides bowel cancer screening, diagnostic, surgical and oncological services for patients with colonic, rectal and anal cancers.
+St George’s University Hospitals NHS Foundation Trust provides bowel cancer screening and diagnostic, surgical and oncological services for colonic, rectal and anal cancer patients.

-Bowel cancer patients are looked after by a team of medical professionals including colorectal surgeons, clinical nurse specialists, oncologists, radiologists, and histopathologists.
+Bowel cancer patients are looked after by medical professionals, including colorectal surgeons, clinical nurse specialists, oncologists, radiologists, and histopathologists.
 This is the lower gastrointestinal multi-disciplinary team.